jotheta/projecteuler/README.md

 # Project Euler in Python

-1. In this repository I collect my solutions to the famous set of mathematical challenges found at https://projecteuler.net.
+1. In this repository I collect and document my solutions to the famous set of mathematical challenges found at https://projecteuler.net.

 2. While I am trying to solve the exercises in ascending order (which mostly resembles ascending difficulty), I will solve some exercises from a later stage without having done some preceding ones.